twg/styleguide/readme.md

 - `<c>`: To share inline code samples use `<c>...</c>`.
 This renders similarly to the backtick character in GitHub comments.
 For the sake of brevity, this is the **only** TWG Styleguide name that does not contain the `sg-` prefix.

 #### Classes

+- `.sg-body`: Apply this class to the `body` element to allow the styleguide to add the necessary padding values.

 - `.sg-a`: Apply TWG Styleguide anchor style formatting.
 Since anchor elements have inherit functionality that we want to maintain, TWG Styleguide uses a class here instead of a custom element.